Physiotherapy rehabilitation after COVID-19

 At the beginning of 2020 we were confronted with a new SARS virus, SARS-CoV-2, also known as COVID-19 or the Coronavirus.
 Little did we know what impact this virus would have on patients, our healthcare systems and our societies in general.
 The virus spread quickly and the Corona virus disease rapidly developed into a pandemic.

 At the start, all focus was on the treatment of hospitalised, acute and severely ill patients.
-Now that the first surge of acute cases of COVID-19 patients has subdued we have to deal with the aftermath.
+Now that the first surges of acute cases of COVID-19 patients have subdued we have to deal with the aftermath.
 We are discovering that patients that have successfully recovered from the disease are suffering from short- and long-term effects caused by the disease.
 The treatment of these effects requires a great deal of effort and an increase in rehabilitation needs.
 Physiotherapists will be essential in providing these rehabilitation services.

 What are the most common effects on patients that have recovered from the disease?